ultimatemember/ultimatemember/readme.txt

   - Refactored: wp-admin assets.
 Separated or merged some file based on the wp-admin screens
   - Tweak: SASS pre-processor is used for wp-admin styles.
-  - Tweak: Using minified JS and CSS in wp-admin assets
+  - Tweak: Using minified JS and CSS in wp-admin and frontend assets
   - Tweak: Added PHP class UM()->admin()->screen() for screen control in wp-admin
   - Updated: jquery-ui styles to 1.13.2 version.
 Prefixed with .um class.
   - Updated: Cropper.JS to 1.6.1 version